Pregnancy Countdown Calculator

 The timeline also highlights common checkpoints such as heartbeat detection, viability, and full term, which makes it easier to understand where a pregnancy sits on the calendar without doing the date arithmetic yourself.

 Pregnancy timing is usually discussed in weeks, but appointments and due dates are still calendar problems.
-This calculator helps translate between the two so you can see the current stage, the remaining time, and the next milestones in one place.
+This calculator helps translate between the two so you can see the selected stage, the remaining time, and the next milestones together from the same pregnancy timeline.

 1. Enter your due date or last menstrual period (LMP) date